-If you are looking to invest in Next Generation Sequencing Technology, this guide aims to educate you on the essential information needed to assist your decisions.
+If you are looking to invest in Next Generation Sequencing (NGS) Technology, this guide will provide you with the essential information you need to assist your decisions.

 Learn about the key platform technologies, considerations for sample preparation, NGS software, key application areas and the future for NGS.

 DNA sequencing has advanced significantly since the launch of the Human Genome Project in 1990.
 A human genome can now be sequenced in under 10 days for less than $1,000, and soon will be sequenced routinely within a day.
 This remarkable process is due to significant advances in DNA sequencing, from Sanger sequencing – which has been dominant for almost 30 years – to next generation sequencing (NGS, also termed massively parallel sequencing).